The Aircraft Radar skill is no longer available.

 This skill requires your Echo to have an address assigned to it, and you’ll need to give Aircraft Radar permission in the Alexa app to access your address.
 (Here’s a screenshot showing that configuration in the Alexa app.)

-Generally, you can ask Aircraft Radar for airplanes that are “nearby” or “overhead”.
-“Nearby” looks for aircraft within 40km of you; and “overhead” only looks for aircraft within 15km of you.
-Aircraft Radar will tell you about the 4 nearest aircraft that match your search.
+You can ask Aircraft Radar for airplanes that are “nearby,” “around,” or similar words.
+It looks for aircraft within 40km of you.
+Aircraft Radar will tell you about the nearest aircraft that match your search.
+If there are more than a few, it’ll tell you about the first 3 or 4 and then ask you if you want to hear the rest.

 You can also ask for just the nearest aircraft — for example, “Alexa, ask Aircraft Radar, what’s the nearest airplane” — instead of asking what’s nearby.
-This will return just one result, and it’ll include more details (like the destination airport and a photo, if Aircraft Radar can find those, and the plane’s registration number.)
+This will return only one result, and it’ll include more details (like the plane’s registration number, and the destination airport and a photo, if Aircraft Radar can find those.)

 Aircraft Radar and its supporting services are open-source: